Laxmi Narayan Tripathi

 Laxmi Narayan Tripathi (known as Laxmi, sometimes transliterated as Lakshmi) is a transgender/Hijra rights activist, bollywood actress, Bharatanatyam dancer, choreographer and motivational speaker in Mumbai, India.
-She is also the Acharya Mahamandaleshwar of kinnar akhada.
+She is also the Acharya Mahamandaleshwar of the Kinnar Akhada.
+Despite rumours that she was removed from this appointment, Laxmi Narayan Tripathi leads the Akhara with the full support of the Akhara Parishad.

 She was born in Malti Bai Hospital on 13th Dec 1978 in Thane.
 She is the first transgender person to represent Asia Pacific in the UN in 2008.
 At the assembly, she spoke of the plight of sexual minorities.
 "People should be more human-like.
 They should respect us as humans and consider our rights as transgenders," she said.
 She was a contestant on the popular reality show Bigg Boss in 2011.
-Her efforts helped the first Transgender team to scale a Himalayan peak (Friendship peak) in 2020.
+Her efforts helped the first Transgender team scale a Himalayan peak (Friendship peak) in 2020.

 Early life

 Laxmi was the eldest born who was assigned male at birth into an orthodox Brahmin family in Thane, Maharashtra.
 After completing her schooling at Smt Sulochanadevi Singhania School Thane, she acquired an arts degree from Mumbai's Mithibai College and a postgraduate degree in Bharatnatyam.
 Often being told she was gay and being called "homo", in about grade 5 Laxmi sought out the only gay person she knew, Ashok Row Kavi.
 She starred in several Ken Ghosh dance videos and became a choreographer herself.

 In a video for Project Bolo she recalls meeting the first PhD trans student in India, Shabira.
-She met the hijra community through Shabira and soon after became a bar dancer.
-She was famous for having admirers across the city watch her dance.
+She met the hijra community through Shabira and became a bar dancer soon after.
+She was famous for having admirers from across the city come to watch her dance.
 However, this was short-lived as Maharashtra home minister RR Patil decided to shut down the city's dance bars.
 Laxmi organized protests against this move.
 The dancers lost, but Laxmi got her first taste for activism.